dsaconrad/one-page-scroller/README.md

    direction: "vertical"            // You can now define the direction of the One Page Scroll animation.
 Options available are "vertical" and "horizontal".
 The default value is "vertical".
 });
 ````
 And that's it.
 Now, your website should work the same way Apple's iPhone 5S website does.
-You should be able to swipe up/down as well (thanks to [Eike Send](https://github.com/eikes) for his swipe events!) when viewing your website on mobile phones.
+You should be able to swipe up/down as well when viewing your website on mobile phones.

 ## Keyboard Shortcuts
 You can trigger page move with hotkeys as well: